 “We recognise that things are not right and we’re going to put them right.
 We haven’t performed well, and you have my personal apology.”

-She no doubt has the gratitude of her constituents and the congratulations of me as the Minister and of the many Members who deal with these sorts of issues on a daily basis, as I do in my constituency.
+She no doubt has the gratitude of her constituents and my congratulations as the Minister and those of the many Members who deal with these sorts of issues on a daily basis, as I do in my constituency.

 Let me first make it clear that everyone has the right to be safe and to feel safe in their home, and they should expect their complaints to be dealt with promptly and effectively.
 The Government have taken steps to ensure that happens.
 Last year we published our social housing Green Paper, which sought views on how to improve redress for social housing residents in particular, and on a number of other issues that my right hon.
 Friend has raised this evening.

 We engaged extensively with residents to inform and shape the Green Paper.
 We heard that residents want redress quickly when things go wrong, and for processes to be clearer and simpler.
 The Green Paper asked a range of questions on how we could deliver that, including a question on the future of the democratic filter, which is the process whereby a complaint is referred to the ombudsman via a designated person, or the complainant must wait eight weeks, which can further delay the complaints process.

 The Green Paper also set out proposals to hold landlords to account more.
 To that end, we are reviewing the regulatory system for social housing so that the regulator can take action when a landlord consistently fails its residents.
 We want to rebalance the relationship between landlords and residents, and we will underpin that with a robust regulatory framework.
 We will publish our response to the Green Paper and the outcome of the review of regulation in due course.